JBD-Naman/EXPENSE-TRACKER/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact [Your Name](mailto:your-email@example.com).
+For any questions or suggestions, please contact [Mayur](mailto:mayurdange15081996@gmail.com).